haslhofer/haslhofer.github.io/_posts/2020-02-28-principles-and-hard-won-life-lessons.md

     - When ideating, choose 3 ideas to start with [YouTube video](https://www.youtube.com/watch?v=SemHh0n19LA)
 - Don't put comfort ahead of success
 - Managing my career is 100% my own responsibility
+- It’s time to take a single self-confident leap rather than a series of incremental steps that don’t lead very far.